crasshacker/StickyWindows/README.md

 # StickyWindows

-**Note:** This is a fork of this [StickyWindows GitHub repo](https://github.com/thoemmi/StickyWindows), which I've retargeted to .NET Core 3.1 and improved in a few ways:
+**Note:** This is a fork of this [StickyWindows GitHub repo](https://github.com/thoemmi/StickyWindows), which I've retargeted to .NET Core 3.1 and made a number of changes to, including significant (breaking) changes to the API.

-1. Resizing a WPF window in certain ways, for example by dragging the right edge of the window leftward past the window's left edge very quickly, would cause the code to calculate and then (mis-)use a negative window width, resulting in an exception being thrown (possibly leading to an application crash).
-This issue has been resolved.

-2. A StickyWindowType parameter has been added to the StickyWindow constructor.
-This value determines the manner in which the window behaves with regard to stickiness, i.e., whether it sticks to other windows when moved close to them, whether it continues to stick when such an "anchor" window is moved, and whether the window serves as an anchor to which other windows will stick.
-The WindowType property of a StickyWindow can be changed at any time to alter the way that window behaves with regard to stickiness.

-3. The RegisterExternalForm methods have been removed.
-All StickyWindow instances are automatically registered.
-To unregister a window so that it no longer participates with other StickyWindows, set its WindowType propery to StickyWindowType.None.
-To reregister the window simply change its WindowType to the desired value.

-4. The private static _stickGap field of the StickyWindow class has been replaced by a new public instance property named StickGravity.
-This property specifies the stickiness strength, and is expressed as the number of pixels away from an anchor window a sticky window must be moved in order to have it become stuck to or unstuck from that window.

-5. Sticky windows can be moved by dragging the mouse from within the client area of the window is a specified modifier key (Control or Shift) is held down when the move is initiated.
-By default moving a window by dragging from within the client area is disabled (the ClientAreaMoveKey property is set to ModifierKey.None).
-Set the ClientAreaMoveKey property to either ModifierKey.Shift or ModifierKey.Control to enable it.
+Because of the significance of the API changes, I plan to manage this as a separate project rather than making pull requests of the original StickyWindows project to incorporate these changes.

+This library provides a means for a WinForms or WPF application to mark one or more of its application windows as sticky, so that they stick to other windows (of the same application instance) or to the edge of the screen when moved sufficiently close.
+This is done by associating a StickyWindow instance with each window that should stick to others (or the screen edge) when close, as well as with each window that should serve as an "anchor" that such sticky windows can be stuck to.
+Various properties on the StickyWindow object can be set to control exactly how the window behaves with regard to stickiness:

+* WindowType        - Determines the overall sticky behavior of this window (see Sticky Window Types below).
+* StickGravity      - The distance (in pixels) the window will move to stick to an anchor window or screen edge.
+* StickOnMove       - If true, the window should jump to nearby windows or the screen edge when being moved.
+* StickOnResize     - If true, the window should jump to nearby windows or the screen edge when being resized.
+* StickToScreen     - If true, the window should stick to the edge of the screen when moved close to it.
+* StickToOther      - If true, the window should stick to other nearby windows when moved close to them.
+* StickToOutside    - If true, the window should stick to the outside edge of another window.
+* StickToInside     - If true, the window should stick to the inside edge of another window.
+* StickyCorners     - If true, the window should stick to corners of another window.
+* ClientAreaMoveKey - Specifies whether Ctrl or Shift keys allow dragging a window's from within its client area.

+The default WindowType is Sticky, the default StickGravity is 20, the default ClientAreaMoveKey is StickyWindows.ModifierKey.None, and the default StickyCorners value is false.
+The default value for all other properties is true.

+## Usage

+To make a window sticky, associate a StickyWindow instance with the window:

+WinForms:

+    using StickyWindows;    // requires StickyWindows.DLL

+    var stickyWindow = new StickyWindow(myForm, StickyWindowType.Sticky);
+    // Set stickyWindow properties appropriately here...

+WPF:

+    using StickyWindows;        // requires StickyWindows.DLL
+    using StickyWindows.WPF;    // requires StickyWindows.WPF.DLL

+    var stickyWindow = myWindow.CreateStickyWindow(StickyWindowType.Sticky);
+    // Set stickyWindow properties appropriately here...

 ## Sticky Window Types

-A new StickyWindowType enumeration indicates the type of a sticky window, which in turn determines its behavior with regard to stickiness.
-Available sticky types are:
+A StickyWindow's WindowType property (of type StickyWindowType) determines the window's behavior with regard to other StickyWindows.
+The StickyWindowType enumeration values are:

 * None     - The window does not grab or stick to other windows, nor does it act as an anchor for others to stick to.
 * Anchor   - A window which Grabby and Sticky windows will latch onto when they are moved within range of it.
 * Grabby   - A window that attaches to an anchor when moved close to it, but doesn't move with the anchor window.
 * Sticky   - A grabby window that, once it grabs an anchor window, remains stuck to it when the anchor window is moved.
 * Cohesive - A sticky window that also operates as an anchor, so that other sticky windows will stick to it.

 A StickyWindowType of Anchor indicates that the window will attract grabby and sticky windows when they move close